nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Value proposition**:
 With many customers, it is hard for beauty salons to provide personalized customer service.
-Our product allows the user to keep track of customer information and group their customers to provide targeted services every time they return.
+Our product allows the user to keep track of customer information to better understand their customer demographics.
+This allows them to provide targeted services for customers as they return.
 It can also keep track of performance metrics, like total new memberships.